Members can click here to download an ad-free version of this talk!

 When setting up any job area or placing an object down, the next person who has to move the object should be thought of.
 If the object is awkward or heavy and there is no room for a piece of equipment to be able to lift it, then someone will have to end up handling the object again.
 These situations can lead to injury.
 Properly plan out work tasks so that objects do not need to be repeatedly lifted and moved.
 Each time a lift is made, there is a chance for injury.

 Another best practice is to establish a weight limit of what one person or a team of people are allowed to lift on a work site.
 Consider a cut-off weight before mechanical means need to be used to lift the object.
-For example, some companies have the policy that no single person can lift an object heavier than 50lbs and a team of people cannot lift anything over 100lbs.
+For example, some companies have a policy that no single person can lift an object heavier than 50 lbs, and a team of people cannot lift anything over 100 lbs.
 While you may be able to handle these weights, it is a best practice to have an established point where manual handling is no longer an option.

 Injuries due to manual handling can be hard to prevent, which is why eliminating as many of these lifts as possible is important.
 Plan out your work tasks and your work areas to reduce the chance of manual handling injuries.
-It is important to know your limits and not to exceed them.
+It is important to know your limits and not exceed them.
 Even if you are strong, it is easy to injure back muscles due to lifting awkward or heavy objects.

 -Are we taking unnecessary risks while lifting objects?